shreyasgune/PerlSite/readme.md

 ```

 ## Packages
 A package is a namespace in which subroutines can be declared.
 Any subroutine you declare is implicitly declared within the current package.
-At the beginning of execution, you are in the main package, but you can switch package using the package built-in function:
+At the beginning of execution, you are in the main package, but you can switch package using the package built-in function:</br>

 ```
 use strict;